Vijayreddy-robotics/LSM9DS1_IMU_Animation/README.md

 LSM9DS1 IMU for attitude measurements

-Wireless: telimetry, wifi or wired USB communication: to transfer data to the local computer
+Wireless: telemetry, wifi or wired USB communication: to transfer data to the local computer

 Board: Raspberry pi or custom pcb MCU to get data from the IMU and send to the computer